George Edward Massee: Mycological career

 Beatrix Potter, whose mycological interests he encouraged, called him "a very pleasant kind gentleman."
 His colleague John Ramsbottom said of him that "though often brilliant he was often careless: if he had had any capacity whatever for taking pains he would have been a genius."

 Family

 Massee's daughter Ivy assisted with the creation of his 1911 book British Fungi by illustrating 40 coloured plates for the publication.
+His son Arthur Morel Massee, O.B.E., D.Sc., F.R.E.S., was an entomologist.